-I am grateful to Matt Ridley for his encouragement in undertaking this work, and for letting me use him as a sounding board.
+I am grateful to Matt Ridley for his encouragement in undertaking this work, and for acting as a sounding board.
 This work is immeasurably improved because of his reviews and comments on previous drafts.
-I am also grateful to Craig Idso, Will Happer, and other reviewers, for their insightful and constructive comments, , and to Andrew Montford for his careful editing of the manuscript.
+I am also grateful to Craig Idso, Will Happer, and other reviewers, for their insightful and constructive comments, and to Andrew Montford for his careful editing of the manuscript.
 Any shortcomings in this paper, however, are my responsibility.